paulbricman/paulbricman.github.io/_pages/thoughtware.md

 <br/>

 The conceptual framework I'm currently using as a backdrop for my thoughtware development is centered around terms like: thought, concept, idea, belief, model, representation, worldview, paradigm, or perspective.
 I multiplex those with technical terms like: sensor, filter, editor, bot, storage, mapping, search, or sampling.
-In the upcoming months, I plan to bring to life the following ideas, roughly in order:
+In the upcoming months, I plan to bring the following ideas to life, roughly in order:

 <br/>